MayurMalgear/Automated-AML-Reporting-using-Alteryx/README.md

 # UK Retail Banking AML Monitoring Project
+This Alteryx Designer workflow automates the detection of money laundering typologies in UK retail banking.
+It ingests transaction and customer data, applies rule-based and proxy machine learning techniques, calculates risk scores, and outputs a detailed Excel dataset along with a multi-page PDF report for compliance review.
 ## 1. Introduction

 This document provides a comprehensive overview of an advanced Anti-Money Laundering (AML) monitoring system designed for a UK retail banking context.
 Developed entirely within Alteryx Designer, this project demonstrates a robust solution for identifying suspicious financial activities, calculating transaction-level risk scores, and generating detailed reports for compliance and operational review.
 It showcases sophisticated data processing, feature engineering, rule-based detection, and proxies for advanced machine learning and network analysis.